Haivision/srt-rfc/draft-sharabayko-srt.md

 - Extension Flags: a set of flags that define the extensions provided in the handshake.
 - The Handshake Extension Message {{handshake-extension-msg}} MUST be present in the conclusion response.

-The Listener responds with the same values shown above, without the cookie (which is not needed here), as well as the extensions for HS Version 5 (which will probably be exactly the same).

 ##### The Conclusion Response

 The SRT listener receives the Conclusion Request.
-If the values of the conclusion request are in any way not acceptable by the SRT listener side, the connection MUST be rejected by sending a Conclusion Response with the Handshake Type field carrying the rejection reason {{hs-rej-reason}}.
+If the values of the conclusion request are in any way not acceptable by the SRT listener side, the connection MUST be rejected by sending a Conclusion Response with the Handshake Type field carrying the rejection reason ({{hs-rej-reason}}).

 TODO: latency value.
+Special value 0.

 TODO: Incorrect?
 The only case when the Listener can have precedence over the Caller